 There’s no doubting that America lives, works and plays through the help of their automobiles.
 This year, 287.3 million vehicles will be registered with state authorities.
 If that translated to people living in the United States, that would mean 87.5 percent of Americans owned or would have access to a car.

 But owning a car comes with some responsibility.
 Driving in the U.S. comes with the cost of a driver’s license, car payments, regular maintenance, and annual registration costs.
-Instead of making monthly and annual payments, would it be cheaper to call Uber to get you from point to point every day?
+Instead of making monthly and annual payments, would it be cheaper to call Uber to get you from point to point daily?

 While the idea of a “pay where you go” plan seems easier to manage, is it truly more economical?
 Here are the numbers to consider when deciding what’s cheaper: owning a car, or taking Uber everywhere.

 The life of every car starts at the factory.
 Once assembled and quality checked, it then ends up at your local dealer, where it makes its way to the public roads in the capable hands of a licensed driver.

 An automobile is a major investment, that requires careful planning and research.
 According to Edmunds, the 2019 average price for a new car was $36,718.
 For most of us, purchasing this large requires an auto loan.
 How much the loan costs per month is based on several factors, including your down payment, trade-in value, and credit score.

 Let’s say you decided to purchase a car valued at the national average.
 Your trade-in car is valued at $5,000, you have $2,500 to make a down payment, and had good credit.
 Assuming your locality has a seven percent tax rate, and your good credit qualifies you for 3.5 percent interest on a 72-month loan, your monthly payment would be around $490 per month.